-- (1) Current active enrollment in MEDICAID (HIP is not an automatic qualifier for eligibility) or - (2) Current active enrollment in Food Stamps or - (3) Current active enrollment in TANF or - (4) Being at or below 200% of poverty per the HHS Poverty Guideline as noted below or - (5) Can indicate that the difference between the income level and the consumer's "out-of-pocket" mental health and/or addiction treatment costs for the previous year equals less than 200% of poverty level (Adjusted Family Income field will be validated with every update or change) or - (6) There is no income restriction for persons receiving gambling services only.
+- (1) Current active enrollment in MEDICAID or HIP or - (2) Current active enrollment in Food Stamps or - (3) Current active enrollment in TANF or - (4) Being at or below 200% of poverty per the HHS Poverty Guideline as noted below or - (5) Can indicate that the difference between the income level and the consumer's "out-of-pocket" mental health and/or addiction treatment costs for the previous year equals less than 200% of poverty level (Adjusted Family Income field will be validated with every update or change) or - (6) There is no income restriction for persons receiving gambling services only.

 200% of Poverty Level

 Persons in Family Income

-1 \$23,340
+1 \$23,540

-2 31,460
+2 31,860

-3 39,580
+3 40,180

-4 47,700
+4 48,500

-5 55,820
+5 56,820

-6 63,940
+6 65,140

-7 72,060
+7 73,460

-8 80,180
+8 81,780

-For family units with more than 8 members, add \$8,120 for each additional person.
+For family units with more than 8 members, add \$8,320 for each additional person.

-Poverty Level Source: Federal Register Volume 79, Number 14 (Wednesday, January 22, 2014), Pages 3593-3594
+Poverty Level Source: Federal Register Volume 80, Number 14 (Thursday, January 22, 2015), Pages 3236-3237

 Provider should have written policies and procedures for how financial and clinical eligibility are determined and verified.
 In accordance with the provider's policies and procedures, written documentation of financial and clinical eligibility determination and verification should be contained in the individual's record.
 When a provider determines the consumer no longer meets eligibility to be a DMHA Supported Consumer due to adjusted family income/family size, the provider will update the DMHA Supported Consumer Status to reflect that the consumer is "Not a DMHA Supported Consumer."
 In accordance with 440 IAC 4.1, the provider should continue to provide services to the consumer as appropriate.
-In the event that the consumer's eligibility status changes in the future, update the Episode Status to reflect that the consumer is a DMHA Supported Consumer for more than 90 days that providers close the episodes.
+In the event that the consumer's eligibility status changes in the future, update the Episode Status to reflect that the consumer is a DMHA Supported Consumer.
+DMHA recommends that if the consumer is not going to be a DMHA Supported Consumer for more than 90 days that providers close the episodes.